bp2008/GeolocationWebService/README.md

 ### Import location data

 1. Reopen `GeolocationWebService.exe` and click "Import IPv4 Geolocation Data" and/or "Import IPv6 Geolocation Data" buttons to begin the data import procedure.
 2. Browse to the correct .csv file and begin the import.
 This should take around one minute or less depending on your CPU and disk speed.

+### Run as a Windows Service

+1. Use the `Install Service` and `Start Service` buttons to manage the Windows service.
+If you want to move the program, you will need to uninstall and reinstall using the provided buttons.

 ## Usage